Emily Prusator, LCSW, LICSW, RPT

 Emily Prusator

-Emily has over eight years of experience in fundraising, research, and advocacy for survivors of trauma, particularly child survivors of commercial sexual exploitation.
-She has been providing direct, clinical grief and trauma services for children and their families for nearly five years in school, community, and office settings at the Wendt Center for Loss and Healing in Washington, DC.
-Emily’s earliest clinical work was in providing Trauma-Focused Cognitive-Behavioral Therapy to children ages 6-17 years with complex trauma.
+Emily has ten years of experience in fundraising, research, and advocacy for survivors of trauma.
+She has been providing direct, clinical grief and trauma services for children and their families for over six years in school, community, and office settings.
+Emily’s earliest clinical work was in providing school-based Trauma-Focused Cognitive-Behavioral Therapy to children ages 6-17 years with complex trauma.
 More recently, her work has centered on providing group and individual services to children and adults who are navigating trauma, loss, or the intersection of both.
-Emily has also received training in play therapy, including integration of sand therapy, the expressive arts, and particular assessment methods such as the Extended Play-Based Developmental Assessment.
-Emily is currently pursuing Level 1 certification in Sensorimotor Psychotherapy under the training of Janina Fisher.
+Emily has also received training in play therapy, including integration of sand therapy, the expressive arts, sensory integration work, and particular assessment methods such as the Extended Play-Based Developmental Assessment.
+Emily is certified in Sensorimotor Psychotherapy and EMDR to support children, youth, and adults in processing traumatic experiences.

 Emily is passionate about promoting healthy attachments between children and the important adults in their lives.
-She pursues this passion through her ongoing training role at the Wendt Center for Loss and Healing and her clinical role at the Gil Institute.
+She pursues this passion through her ongoing training role at the Wendt Center for Loss and Healing and her clinical role at the Gil Institute for Trauma Recovery and Education.